mtham8/mtham8.github.io/content/blog/tf-idf/index.md

 ## VSM (Vector Space Model)

 A vector space model is a model where each term of the query is considered a vector dimension.
 It assumes that each term is a dimension that is orthogonal to all other terms, which means terms are modeled as occurring in documents independently.
 When evaluating the query to a document considered, one vector represents the query, and another, the document.
 The cosine similarity of the two vectors can be used to represent the relevance of the document to the query.
 A cosine value of 0 means that the query and the document vector are orthogonal and have no match (ie. none of the query terms were in the document).
-Cosine similarity is advantageous over Euclidean distance because cosine similarity measures the angle between two vectors, which means it focuses on the _direction_ of the two vectors - while Euclidean distance captures the _magnitude_.
-Two vectors can be far apart by Euclidean distance, ie. imagine a short vector and a long vector, but still have a small angle between them.
+Cosine similarity is advantageous over Euclidean distance because cosine similarity measures the angle between two vectors, which means it captures the _direction_ of the two vectors - while Euclidean distance captures the _magnitude_.
+Two vectors can be far apart by Euclidean distance, ie. imagine a short vector and a long vector, but have a small angle between them.

 Let's see how this can play out.
 We could set each coordinate in the document vector to be 1 if the document contains the term for the dimension, otherwise set it to 0.
 The query vector would be all 1's, assuming each term has the same weight.
 Here's an example: